Seneca-144100/IPC144NBB-ONLY-/Workshops/WS03/readme.md

 ## Late penalties
 ### Part 1 (Lab)
-The lab part is due the day after the lab.
+The lab part is due two days after the lab.
 Then 10% penalty for one day and then 30% for each day after that.
 ### Part 2 (DIY)
 You are allowed to submit your work up to 2 days after the due date with a 30% penalty for each day.
 After that, the submission will be closed and the mark will be zero.
 ## Citation